Gilles Gignac

 Gilles E. Gignac is a research psychologist from Ontario, Canada currently serving as an associate professor in psychology at the University of Western Australia.
 He is known for his research on human intelligence and differential psychology.
+He received Ig Nobel Prize for "investigating what happens when you tell narcissists — or anyone else — that they are intelligent" by "Telling People They Are Intelligent Correlates with the Feeling of Narcissistic Uniqueness: The Influence of IQ Feedback on Temporary State Narcissism".